mobilepadawan/Speakit-JS/README.md

 ```
 🔔 In the comming weeks you'll have
 an ES6 Module * version of this library.

+We are in process of testing its functions.
 ```

 ## Installing Speakit JS as an NPM package